Neotoxic-off/Makima/README.md

 # Makima
-🐍 Makima is an illegal movie &amp; series manager
+🐍 Makima is an illegal series manager